dingo-cpr/dingo_manipulation/docs/README.md

 # Dingo Manipulation
 The purpose of this package is to make integration of manipulators much simpler.
-Currently this package only includes Gen3 Light integrations, but supported manipulators will be expanded over time.
+Currently this package only includes Gen3 Lite integrations, but supported manipulators will be expanded over time.

-This doc will cover the setup for a single Gen3 Light Dingo.
+This doc will cover the setup for a single Gen3 Lite Dingo.
 Both Dingo-D and Dingo-O platforms are supported, though the process is identical for other arms, just with different package names as-necessary.

 ## Cloning
 To clone this repository and all necessary dependencies: